101(201). Principles of Economics I. No credit granted to those who have completed or are enrolled in 400. (4). (SS). (QR/2).

 421. Labor Economics I. Econ.
 401. No credit granted to those who have completed or are enrolled in 320 or 326.
 (3).
 (Excl).

 The essential features of large-scale business enterprise in the United States today.
+Considerable attention is devoted to particular industries, including petroleum, beer, prescription drugs, air transport, and telephonic communication.
 Emphasis is placed on market structure and government policy as determinants of business behavior and performance.
-Readings include primary documents and economic classics as well as textbooks.
 Students should be prepared to participate frequently in class discussions.
-(Adams)
+WL:1 (Adams)

 431. Industrial Organization and Performance.
 Econ.
 401. No credit granted to those who have completed or are enrolled in 330.
 (3).
 (Excl).